 Once again the first round had a 'winner-stays-on' format, with a team qualifying for the quarter-finals if they won three in a row, and the quarter-finals and semi-finals were single-game knockouts, with the final 'best-of-three'.

 As this series spanned two Christmases, there were a number of special shows.
 For the first time, the usual students vs dons game was shown in the week straight after the final, so I've included it in this series, plus the 1978 champions Sidney Sussex College, Cambridge played a team of their dons (Michael Wadsworth, Paul Dawson, Derek Beales, Christopher Parish) at New Year 1979.
 The 1979 series champions, Bradford, also played their dons as the final game of this series.

 In addition in 1978, the makers of the US show College Bowl, on which University Challenge is based, challenged the UK to a "College Bowl World Championship" match, played under College Bowl rules.
 Thus on 14 May 1978 a team of "UK All-Stars" made up of some of the strongest competitors from previous series took on and beat the US Champions, Stanford University in a game recorded in Miami and shown over Christmas 1978.
-The UK team comprised Brian Anderson and Steve O'Leary from series champions Durham University, Clarence Rickards of Nottingham, Ian Kramer of Oxford and Mastermind 1974 finalist Susan Reynolds of the Lady Margaret Hall, Oxford team who had lost to Hull in the 1975 series.
+The UK team comprised Brian Anderson and Stephen O'Leary from series champions Durham University, Clarence Rickards of Nottingham, Ian Kramer of Oxford and Mastermind 1974 finalist Susan Reynolds of the Lady Margaret Hall, Oxford team who had lost to Hull in the 1975 series.